Song Kang-ho: 2003–2018: Prominence

 In 2009, Song acted in Park Chan-wook's vampire film Thirst, opposite Kim Ok-vin.
 Song notably appeared full frontally nude in this film.
 In the same year, Song acted as North Korean spy Ji-won in spy thriller Secret Reunion.
-A shoot out in the middle of the city brings together Ji-won and National Intelligence Service agent Lee.
-The operation to capture an assassin spy known as ’Shadow’ ends in disaster and the agent Lee is dismissed from his post.
+A shootout in the middle of the city brings together Ji-won and National Intelligence Service agent Lee.
+The operation to capture an assassin spy known as 'Shadow' ends in disaster and the agent Lee is dismissed from his post.
 Ji-won is also abandoned by his organization after being framed as a traitor.

 Two 2012 films, the gangster love story Hindsight, and the suspense film Howling, were considered as Song's box office slump.
-However, in 2013, Song Kang-ho made a splendid resurrection by becoming an actor of 20 million through three films in which he appeared.
+However, in 2013, Song made a splendid resurrection by becoming an actor of 20 million through three films in which he appeared.
 Starting the English-language dystopian blockbuster Snowpiercer with 9.35 million viewers.
 The period drama The Face Reader, where Song acted as Nae-kyeong, the greatest face reader of Joseon, who can see through people by looking at their faces, reached 9.13 million viewers.
 The Attorney which was inspired by Roh Moo-hyun's early days as a human rights Lawyer, was breaking records, surpassing 10 million viewers only within 32 days, the shortest time ever.

 Song continued to star in a number of critically acclaimed films, including Lee Joon-ik's period film The Throne.
-Song played as King Yeongjo, the Korean ruler who infamously had his belligerent son, the Crown Prince Sado (played by Yoo Ah-inYoo Ah-in), suffocated to death in a large wooden chest filled with rice.
-Later, Song reunited with director Kim Jee-woon after eight years period action film The Age of Shadows.
+Song played as King Yeongjo, the Korean ruler who infamously had his belligerent son, the Crown Prince Sado (played by Yoo Ah-in), suffocated to death in a large wooden chest filled with rice.
+Later, Song reunited with director Kim Jee-woon after eight years in the period action film The Age of Shadows.
 Song won Best Actor in 53rd Baeksang Arts Awards for his role as Lee Jung-chool, a Korean police captain that has been charged by the Japanese colonial government with rooting out members of the country's resistance movement.
-The success of the film in reaching over the 7.4 million viewer mark, made Song the first leading actor in Korean cinema to record over 100 million admissions throughout the course of his career.
+The success of the film in reaching over the 7.4 million viewers mark, made Song the first leading actor in Korean cinema to record over 100 million admissions throughout the course of his career.

-In 2016, Song starred in film A Taxi Driver, as Kim Man-seo, a widowed taxi driver.
+In 2016, Song starred in the film A Taxi Driver, as Kim Man-seob, a widowed taxi driver.
 The film centers on a taxi driver from Seoul who unintentionally becomes involved in the events of the Gwangju Uprising in 1980.
 It is based on a real-life story of German journalist Jürgen Hinzpeter's interactions with driver Kim Sa-bok.
-The film was released on August 2, 2017 in South Korea.
+The film was released on 2 August 2017, in South Korea.
 On the same day, the film had its international premiere at the Fantasia International Film Festival in Montreal, where Song was awarded as Best Actor for his role in the film.